 will create an image of it.
 If you want to create several tile images, this syntax can get cumbersome; it would be easier if you could supply just the address of the attribute byte.
-The following @replace directive defines a #tile macro that creates a tile image given an attribute byte address:
+The following #DEFINE macro defines a #TILE macro that creates a tile image given an attribute byte address:

 '''

-@replace=/#tile\i/#UDG(\1+1, #PEEK\1)
+#DEFINE1(TILE, #UDG({0}+1, #PEEK{0}))

 '''